gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson09.rst

 Updating Pizza type to use prices dictionary
 ------------------------------------------------------

 | Place the following code in Section "1.
-DATA DICTIONARIES".
+DATA DICTIONARIES & LISTS".

 .. code-block:: python